Savi supports supply chain risk management efforts to help you proactively prepare for contingency management.

 For more than 90 years, Coles has had a rich history in Australia.
 The company can trace its origins to the founders of Australia’s retail industry.
 Today Coles is a leader in Australian food retailing, with more than 100,000 employees and over 11 million customer transactions a week.
 Coles is owned by Westfarmers Ltd.

-What was needed ⋅ The logistical processes behind the Coles operation are staggering.
+The logistical processes behind the Coles operation are staggering.
 For example, Coles employs more than 3.5 million reusable shipping assets to keep produce and other goods moving from supplier to warehouse to store.
-Some of these assets are reusable plastic containers (RPCs) owned by Coles and rented to providers, others are reusable shipping pallets, which are rented by Coles from a third party.
-Clearly, Coles has a lot riding on their accurate understanding of the movements and locations of these reusable assets..
+Some of these assets are reusable plastic containers (RPCs) owned by Coles and rented to providers.
+Others are reusable shipping pallets, which are rented by Coles from a third party.
+Clearly, Coles has a lot riding on their accurate understanding of the movements and locations of these reusable assets.

-Actions taken ⋅ After evaluating possible in-house solutions for asset and logistics tracking, Coles asked Savi for a technology solution that would allow them to increase tracking efficiency and reporting accuracy for the 3.5 million reusable shipping assets that circulate throughout the Coles supply chain.
+After evaluating possible in-house solutions for asset and logistics tracking, Coles asked Savi for a technology solution that would allow them to increase tracking efficiency and reporting accuracy for the 3.5 million reusable shipping assets that circulate throughout the Coles supply chain.
 The Savi platform proved to be a great fit for this customer need.
-Savi deployed the platform and integrated with Coles existing back-office software and business processes.
+Savi deployed the platform and integrated with Coles’ existing back-office software and business processes.

 Additional Case Studies

-What was needed ⋅ An international provider of liquid and gaseous chemicals, maintained an inventory of over 200 reusable intermodal ISO tanks to fulfill customer orders.
-These containers, each valued at $600K-$700K were heavily used assets, and were often critical path items when evaluating shipping and supply chain issues.
+An international provider of liquid and gaseous chemicals maintained an inventory of over 200 reusable intermodal ISO tanks to fulfill customer orders.
+These containers, each valued at $600K-$700K, were heavily used assets, and were often critical path items when evaluating shipping and supply chain issues.
 Utilization rates of these containers drive profitability.
-Company executives knew that to achieve the best results, they needed real-time understanding of container idle times, deviations from movement plans and container location was essential for business success.
+Company executives knew that to achieve the best results, they needed real-time understanding of container idle times and deviations from movement plans.
+Knowing container location was essential for business success.